UMMS-Biocore/bootcamp/session3/session3.md

 When you align FASTQ files with all current sequence aligners, the alignments produced are in random order with respect to their position in the reference genome.
 In other words, the BAM file is in the order that the sequences occurred in the input FASTQ files.

 If you want to visualize mapped reads in the genome browser, you will need to use **rsem/ctrl1.rsem.genome.bam** file which includes mapped reads in genomic coordinates.
 Before uploading into genome browser, you need to `sort` (samtools sort) and `index` (samtools index) bam file.
-We will do this in the following excercise.
+We will do this in the following exercise.
 When a bam file sorted it is ordered positionally based upon their alignment coordinates on each chromosome.
 Moreover, indexing is required by genome viewers such as IGV or ucsc genome browser so that the viewers can quickly display alignments in each genomic region to which you navigate.

 To sort and index we use samtools.
 Let's create them under **sorted** folder.
 Samtools sort command is following;

 	`samtools sort -o <output.bam> <input.bam>`

-If you haven't loaded please load samtools.
+If you haven't loaded, please load samtools.

 ```
 $ module load samtools/1.9